alexcarron/rock-estore/docs/DesignDoc.md

 > _Provide a summary of the application's user interface.
 Describe, from the user's perspective, the flow of the pages in the web application._

+When the user first opens up the website they will be placed on the sign up/sign in screen.
+If they are an admin they will be able to sign in with the reserved credtials of admin admin and will then be transported to the dashboard.
+Otherwise a customer will either have to create an account or sign in with their own existing account.
+On the dashboard both customers and the admin can search for products and see the top 5 products.
+There is also a button to go to the products page, where a user can see all the availbile items.
+When clicking on an item to go its detail page a customer will see the products informtion, a customization menu, and a add to cart button.
+If the user slects add to cart the item gets added and the user can see this by selecting the cart button at the top of the page.
+Admins will have the same information but rather than a add to cart button there is a menu to update the product information and save this information.
+Finally when a customer is in their cart and ready to checkout they hit the checkout button, which will direct them to a page to put in their information at which point they can pay for their items.